Ground states of a family of frustrated spin models for quasicrystals and their approximants: Periodic models

 \subsubsection{The $hex-\triangle$ model}

-The structure shown in Fig.\ref{fig:lattices}b) has $h$ hexagons placed in a triangular array or $H-\triangle$ model.
-It can be seen that the connectivity of the lattice is the same as that of the honeycomb lattice, with each site having three neighbors.
+The structure shown in Fig.\ref{fig:lattices}b), called the $hex-\triangle$ model, has $h$ hexagons placed in a triangular array.
+It can be seen that the coordination number of the sites is 3, that is, the same as that of the honeycomb lattice.
 The Hamiltonian of Eq.\ref{eq:heisenberg1} has a sublattice symmetry, as follows: the sites of each hexagon are assigned to sublattices $\mathcal{S}_1$ and $\mathcal{S}_2$ in alternating fashion, using the same convention for all hexagons.
 The Hamiltonian only couples sites on different sublattices.
-The chiral symmetry present in the Hamiltonian of Eq.\ref{eq:heisenberg1} is the invariance under $J_{ij}\rightarrow -J_{ij}$ and changing the signs of the spins on one sublattice, that is, $\bf{S}_j \rightarrow -\bf{S}_j$ for $j\in \mathcal{S}_2$ while keeping spins on sublattice 1 fixed.
+This chiral symmetry present in the Hamiltonian of Eq.\ref{eq:heisenberg1} gives the invariance under $J_{ij}\rightarrow -J_{ij}$ and changing the signs of the spins on one sublattice, that is, $\bf{S}_j \rightarrow -\bf{S}_j$ for $j\in \mathcal{S}_2$ while keeping spins on sublattice 1 fixed.

 The ground state for the $--$ quadrant (antiferromagnetic couplings) is simply obtained from the ferromagnetic state, by flipping all spins on one sublattice.
 In this Néel type antiferromagnetic state, each of the hexagonal clusters has an alternating collinear ordering of the spins.
 The magnetic and the structural unit cells are the same.
-All the bonds are satisfied, the system is not frustrated in the two quadrants $++$ and $--$, and the ground state energy per spin is
+All the bonds are satisfied, the system is not frustrated in the two quadrants $++$ and $--$, and the ground state energy per spin is (for $J_1\neq 0$)